MarceloCas/MCB.Demos.ShopDemo.Monolithic/README.md

 This project is a source code of MCB.Demos.ShopDemo.Monolithic used during the mentorships carried out by me.
 You can find my profile on Linkedin (https://www.linkedin.com/in/marcelocastelobranco/).

+In future mentorships, I will migrate this project to distributed software using a microservices approach with migration strategies from monolithic applications to distributed applications using microservices.

+I decided to start the project with a monolithic application because it's crazy to create microservices without knowing how to build resilient applications, with observability, with asynchronous processing and knowledge in event-driven applications.
+So nothing better than applying this knowledge in a monolithic application, after all, if we cannot apply these concepts in a single monolithic application, we will never be able to make several independent applications that integrate with each other and have things like eventual consistency as microservices require.

 This project has some applied concepts like Domain-Driven Design, Event-Driven, CQRS, Distributed Cache, Observability, Devops and more.

 :information_source: Apparently this project has over-engineering, but aspects such as the business context, size and qualification of the team, volume of accesses, availability, elasticity, etc. are addressed during mentoring and contextualized there.